+353-1-416-8900REST OF WORLD

 Authors

 Lalit Kumar Assistant Professor, Department of Pharmaceutics, Manipal College of Pharmaceutical Sciences, Manipal Academy of Higher Education, Manipal, India.
-Lalit Kumar, is Assistant Professor in the Department of Pharmaceutics, at Manipal College of Pharmaceutical Sciences, Manipal Academy of Higher Education, Manipal, India.
-His area of research includes the development of nanocarriers for drug-targeting tumor cells in the colon, brain, breast, and lung.
+Lalit Kumar is an Assistant Professor in the Department of Pharmaceutics at the National Institute of Pharmaceutical Education and Research, Hajipur, Vaishali, Bihar, India.
+His area of research includes the development of nanocarriers for drug-targeting tumor cells in the colon, brain, breast, and lungs.
 Yashwant Pathak Professor and Associate Dean, Faculty Affairs, College of Pharmacy, University of South Florida, Tampa, USA.
-Yashwant Pathak, is Professor and Associate Dean for the Faculty Affairs at the College of Pharmacy, at the University of South Florida.
-Tampa, USA.
-His area of research is in health care education, nanotechnology, drug delivery systems and nutraceuticals.
+Yashwant Pathak is a Professor and Associate Dean for faculty affairs at the Taneja College of Pharmacy at the University of South Florida, Tampa, USA.
+Prof. Pathak is also an Adjunct Professor at the Faculty of Pharmacy, Airlangga University, Surabaya, Indonesia.
+His area of research is in health care education, nanotechnology, drug delivery systems, and nutraceuticals.